creative-workflow/wordpress-docker/README.md

 <br>
 Now follow the wordpress setup guide if you **don't want to use browser-sync**.
 <br><br>
-Note: *In the terminal where you started the docker machines you can see the requests sent from your browser.*
+Note: *In the terminal where you started the docker machine you can see the requests sent from your browser.*
 <br>
 Note: *With ctrl+c you can stop the docker container in the terminal.*
 <br><br>

 #### 5. if you want to use browser-sync
 Open a new terminal inside your project folder and run as first ``npm install -g gulp`` and then ``npm install``.
 Note: *If you have access errors prepend the command with ``sudo``.*

 Now you can start browser-sync by typing ``gulp serve``.
 This will open your standard browser with your wordpress page.